 A good layout has to be inviting, engaging, and most importantly easy to move through.

-For common ports of entry like registration, some helpful signage (that is always on theme) will go along way.
-If you’re anticipating more hiccups along the way, though, you might consider plugging some event staff in to direct crowd control.
+For common ports of entry like registration, some helpful signage (that is always on-theme) will go along way.
+If you’re anticipating more hiccups along the way, though, you might consider enlisting event staff to direct crowd control.

 Above all, you need to make it as smooth and easy as possible for your attendees to find the next step in their journey.